Charlotte Ritchie

-Charlotte Ritchie (born 29 August 1989) is an English actress and singer.
-She is best known for her roles as Alison in Ghosts, Oregon in Channel 4 comedy Fresh Meat, Hannah in Siblings, Alison in Dead Pixels, Barbara Gilbert in BBC drama Call the Midwife, George in Feel Good, and Kate Galvin in You.
+Charlotte Ritchie (born 29 August 1989) is an English actress.
+She is best known for her roles as Alison Cooper in Ghosts, Oregon in Fresh Meat, Hannah French in Siblings, Alison in Dead Pixels, Barbara Gilbert in the BBC drama Call the Midwife, George Lawson in Feel Good, and Kate Lockwood in You.
 She was a member of the classical crossover group All Angels.